dtryan24/studier/README.md

 How many of us have spent an hour-long study session with 20 minutes reviewing material and the other 40 minutes browsing Facebook?
 I know I have—more than a few times.

-In this age of where I can spend an entire afternoon scrolling down my timeline watching cute cat videos, it can be tough to find a balance between study and leisure.
+In this age where I can spend an entire afternoon scrolling down my timeline watching cute cat videos, it can be tough to find a balance between study and leisure.
 That's why I created Studier.

 Studier allows you to study while you surf the web!